BeautyFades/pytoqlik/PyToQlik Documentation.md

 toPy() returns an empty DataFrame if the object has no dimensions and measures.
 If there are dimensions but no measures, it returns all dimensions in a single column.
 If there are measures but no dimensions, returns all measures in different columns, but all in a single row (index 0).
-If there are both measures and dimensions, returns a complete DataFrame.
+If there are both measures and dimensions, returns a complete DataFrame as expected.

 ### Disclaimer
 Empty dimensions (in blank) must be set to null in QlikSense.